 Just think about the size of this project.

 In June 2021, some 1.29 billion people have an Aadhaar number, accounting for more than 99% of India's total adult population.

 The principle is simple.

 Biographic and biometric data are captured from all Indian residents aged over 18.
-This means name, date of birth, gender, address, a photograph, and ten fingerprint and two iris scans.
+This means name, date of birth, gender, address, a photograph, ten fingerprint, and two iris scans.

 Each resident is then issued with their own unique 12-digit Aadhaar number.
 It's a residential and not a citizenship card and not compulsory so far.

 So should this project be limited to a national I.D. scheme?
 It seems not.

-On 28 February 2019, India’s Modi government approved the change of the law governing the country’s biometric ID program.
+On 28 February 2019, India's Modi government approved the law governing the country's biometric I.D. program.
 In particular, the changes allow Aadhaar to be used by private entities— after a September 2018 supreme court judge ruled that it was unconstitutional.